-These pre-tax accounts, unlike flex plans, stay with the employee forever.
-It is their money which can be used for any type of health-related expense.
+These pre-tax accounts, unlike flex plans, stay with you forever.
+It is your money that can be used for any type of health-related expense.
 Health Savings Accounts have become more common as more employers are offering these plans.
 Many people already use this tax-free money to pay for the cost of Long-Term Care Insurance.
 This makes what is already affordable an even bigger value for many people.
 However, some people have not heard this money-saving opportunity.

-Every year the amount of money eligible to go into these plans increase.
+Every year the amount of money eligible to go into these plans increases.
 See this chart for 2019 and 2020.

 Some companies may make employer contributions to your HSA.
 This is free money to use toward doctor visits, prescriptions, and even a portion of your Long-Term Care Insurance premiums.